World-of-Workflows/WorkflowsUniversity/1.7Course/course_outline.md

 **Course Delivery:**

-- **Format:** The course will be delivered through a combination of video tutorials, written guides, and hands-on exercises.
+- **Format:** The course will be delivered through a combination of in person training, video tutorials, written guides, and hands-on exercises.
 - **Duration:** Approximately 20 hours, including practical assignments.
 - **Resources:** Access to the Workflows University documentation and sample workflows.